 In these situations, it’s necessary to help the child develop the ability to process useful symbolism that will be useful for understanding the difference between games and reality.
 At these points, the role of the parent is simply to monitor.
 It’s of utmost importance that the parent doesn’t lose track of what the child is doing, but it’s also important not to intervene when they’re in trouble.
 This will allow the child to become self-sufficient and learn problem solving skills.

-During this pre-school period, there is another important matter pertaining to children’s growth and their relationship with games.
+During this pre-school period, there is another important matter pertaining to children’s growth and their relationship with playing.
 What is it?
 Choosing extracurricular activities.

 It is a choice that many parents worry about after the last year of kindergarten.
 What I suggest is not to exaggerate.
 Everyone, including children, need their “empty” time.
 Even if it is sometimes boring, it gives them the experience of finding ways to fill in these moments with their own imagination and creativity.